Puttanesca Pasta Sauce Recipe

 If you’ve heard that this sauce gets its name from, how do you say “Ladies of the Night”, you’re probably correct, but also you should also read this article about another possible way it may have gotten this name.
 If you ask me, I like the plausibility that it gets its name from finding convenient pantry ingredients and throwing it together, simple, unadorned.

-- Gather your ingredients.
+- Before you start cooking, gather your ingredients.
 The cooking time is so short that you’ll need everything ready before you turn on the heat.

-- In the likely event that you are having this sauce with pasta, remember to get the pot of water on the heat first thing.
+- In the likely event that you are having this sauce with spaghetti or another pasta, remember to get the pot of water on the heat first thing.

 - Have your can of tomatoes open and ready to go before you start cooking!
 You’ll need to add it to the skillet to prevent the garlic from browning too much and you won’t have time to open it once you add the garlic.